Saint-Augustin—Portneuf—Jacques-Cartier: Geography

 The district includes the Regional County Municipalities of Portneuf and La Jacques-Cartier as well as the municipality of Saint-Augustin-de-Desmaures.
 The main communities are Saint-Augustin-de-Desmaures, Donnacona, Lac-Beauport, Neuville, Pont-Rouge, Shannon, Stoneham-et-Tewkesbury, Saint-Raymond, Sainte-Catherine-de-la-Jacques-Cartier, and Deschambault-Grondines.
 Its area is 7,617 km^{2}.

 History

 The electoral district was created in the British North America Act 1867 as "Portneuf".
-It was renamed "Portneuf—Jacques-Cartier" on 1 September 2004.
+It was renamed "Portneuf—Jacques-Cartier" on September 1, 2004.

 The Conservative Party did not run a candidate in Portneuf—Jacques-Cartier in the 2008 and 2011 elections as incumbent independent André Arthur was a self-described libertarian who consistently voted with and supported the Conservative Party in the House of Commons.

 There were no changes to this riding during the 2012 electoral redistribution.

 Following the 2022 Canadian federal electoral redistribution, it lost the municipalities of Lac-Beauport and Sainte-Brigitte-de-Laval to Montmorency—Charlevoix.

+The riding's name was changed to Saint-Augustin—Portneuf—Jacques-Cartier as part of Bill C-25 of the 45th Canadian Parliament.